 Sold by March to Miguel Coarasa, a Moroccan-born driver of Argentinian-French descent living in the Marseille region of France.
 Coarasa had raced a March 712M in French hillclimbs in 1973, but had crashed heavily at Côte du Mont-Ventoux in September 1973 and did not race again.
 It is possible that the 74B was already on order when he decided to retire and was sold on before the start of the season.
 If so, it may have been the Ford-engined March "742" raced by Régis Péchaire from 1974 to 1976, and later by Michel Turrel from 1977 to 1979.
 Many years later, the car was acquired by the Musée Gilles-Villeneuve at Berthierville, Quebec, and was repainted in Schweppes livery to represent Villeneuve's 1974 car.
 The car was on display in partially-restored form in May 2010.
 It was still on display in the museum in September 2019.

 New to Bruce Jensen (Kitchener, Ontario, Canada), and raced by him in the Players Canadian Formula Atlantic series.
 He competed in all seven rounds of the series, with a best result of second place at Edmonton in June, and took pole position at Sanair in July.
 He then competed in the Trois-Rivières race in September, and in the two Pro Formula B races later in the season, at Waterford Hills in September, and the US GP support race at Watkins Glen in October.
 The car was sold for 1975 to Jean Beaulieu (Quebec City, Quebec, Canada), who appeared very briefly at the start of the 1975 series, but he failed to start the opening race after a number of problems that culminated with a rod through the side of the engine.
 He sold the car to Ron Rogers (Trenton, Ontario), who raced it mostly in club events in 1976 and 1977 before selling it to Jim Close.
 Rogers ran the car for Close until Close took it back to California.
-Sold to its current owner in the early 1990s, and retained until November 2020, when it was sold to Tom Smith of TS Historics (Newbury, Berkshire).
+Sold back to Rogers in the early 1990s, and retained until November 2020, when it was sold to Tom Smith of TS Historics (Newbury, Berkshire).